 Cons: Because quartz isn’t a naturally occurring stone, like granite, the patterns created by the quartz and resin may appear a bit “manufactured” compared to the naturally-occurring designs of stone.
 It can also be more expensive than quartz but will last just as long with proper maintenance and care.

 Solid surfacing is made primarily from polyester and acrylic.
 It has quickly become a go-to option for many homeowners who are looking for easy to maintain, “hassle-free” countertops for their kitchens.

 Pros: Solid surfacing is nonporous, which means that homeowners don’t need to worry about periodically resealing it to prevent damage and stains from occurring.
 Most scratches and burns can be sanded out with minimal effort.
 This style offers excellent color and pattern options, which means you can experiment with any style of color that suits your fancy.

 Cons: Solid surfacing looks and feels artificial, but can often be as expensive as natural stone if you’re after extreme colors.
 Additionally, it doesn’t react well to sharp knives or hot pans or pots.

 Laminate countertops are made by fusing resin to particleboard and has been a popular option in kitchens for decades.
 Original laminate countertops often looked artificial, but the latest designs can closely mimic butcher block, stone, and other more costly options.

 Pros: Laminate is one of the most affordable countertop materials, making it ideal for homeowners on a budget.
 It’s also easy to clean and low maintenance, and since it’s light, it doesn’t require a thick cabinet base for support.

 Are you still stuck on choosing the right countertops for your kitchen?
-Contact us today and set up a time to visit our showroom in Winnipeg.
+Contact us today and set up a time to visit our showroom.